hanifza/corona-usa/README.md

 # corona-usa
-a live counter of corona in the usa
+    This is a webscraper that periodically scans for the number of COVID19 cases in the US.